mwhudson/livefs-editor/README.md

 Copy a file.
 The paths `source` and `dest` are interpreted in a special way:

  * Absolute paths (i.e. paths starting with '/') are handled as is.
- * A magic prefix of '$LAYER[n]' is handled by mounting the n'th layer if needed and interpreting the remainer of the path relative to the base of that layer.
+ * A magic prefix of '$LAYERS[n]' is handled by mounting the n'th layer if needed and interpreting the remainer of the path relative to the base of that layer.
  * Other paths are interpreted relative to the main temporary